mishasharmaa/TopicsInCS-LLM-App/README.md

 This line is where I format into 12-hour time and pass it back to the model.

 ## Running eval.py
-To print out the pass rate of the app, run `python3 eval.py.` Sometimes the passing rate is 15/18 or 16/18 and sometime it can be 2/18 or 4/18.
+To print out the passing rate of the app, run `python3 eval.py.` Sometimes the passing rate is 15/18 or 16/18 and sometime it can be 2/18 or 4/18.

 ## Installation